danilowoz/react-native-styl/README.md

 <details>
 <summary><strong>Extends:</strong></summary>

-Once _styl_ accepts any components which support style prop, every component created by the library can be style again.
-It'll inherit the original component style and it'll give the possibility to override them:
+Given that _styl_ accepts any component that supports the `style` prop, every component created by the library can be styled again.
+It will inherit the original component style that can be extended:

 ```jsx
 import styl from "react-native-styl"